gritzko/swarm-ron-docs/README.md

 Swarm can support other constructs as well, such as state-based [CvRDT](crdt.md), logged asynchronous RPC and others, even [crypto coins](coin.md).

 An RDT replica can be described in the terms of the [state machine replication][smr] model.
-Swarm only uses data types that converge despite some possible op reordering of concurrent operations (i.e. concurrent ops commute).
+Swarm only uses data types that converge despite some possible reordering of concurrent operations (i.e. concurrent ops must commute).

 On the top of the RDT layer, there is a language-specific idiomatic API that hides all the op/state/metadata internals from the developer.
-The general concept of those APIs is that replicated data types must pretend to be simple local objects as much as possible.
+The general concept of those APIs is that replicated data types must pretend to be plain simple local objects as much as possible.
 All the synchronization must happen automagically.

 [smr]: https://www.cs.cornell.edu/fbs/publications/SMSurvey.pdf